saltstack/salt-install-guide/docs/topics/_includes/what-is-onedir.rst

    of Salt 3005 (Phosphorus), the Salt Project will begin replacing the old packaging system with the onedir packaging system.

-   onedir packages of Salt include the version of Python needed to run Salt and Salt's required dependencies.
+   Onedir packages of Salt include the version of Python needed to run Salt and Salt's required dependencies.

    The Salt Project will support the old packaging system until the 3007